What Wisconsin's Teenage Girls Think About the Slender Man Stabbing

 When I asked if they’d ever seen girls get violent, most of the girls I interviewed laughed like I was the dumbest person they’d ever met.

 “Didn’t you go to high school?”
 Eliza asked.

 “In fourth grade, people were talking about this one girl behind her back,” Caroline told me.
 “At first she was really sad and just cried about it, but then she brought a bat to school and said she was going to kill everyone with it.
 She doesn’t go to our school any more.
 But I don’t think she was crazy, just sad.”

 “Also the puberty stuff we mentioned,” MacKenzie reminded me.

 “Yeah,” Caroline said.
 “Fourth grade was the beginning of that for the more developed girls.”

-“At the beach one time these girls were punching each other,” another sophomore girl named Letesha admitted to me over the phone.
+“At the beach one time these girls were punching each other,” said Letesha, another sophomore girl, over the phone.
 “The hitting sounded softer than I thought it would, but they were bleeding.”

-In a recent phone call, Geyser’s lawyer, Anthony Cotton, echoed the idea that 12 is a weird age.
-“11-to-12-year-olds lack empathy,” he said.
+In a recent phone call, Geyser’s lawyer Anthony Cotton echoed the idea that 12 can be a troubling age.
+“Eleven-to-12-year-olds lack empathy,” he said.
 “They lack judgment.”

-Jenny, for her part, agreed.
+Jenny agreed.
 “At that age it’s difficult to put yourself in someone else’s shoes and be empathetic.
-I don’t remember what part of the brain... but it’s not fully developed yet until you’re, like, 20-something, so on one hand it’s like, what if [Weier and Geyser] grow into bigger monsters?
+I don’t remember what part of the brain... but it’s not fully developed yet until you’re, like, 20-something.
+So on one hand it’s like, what if [Weier and Geyser] grow into bigger monsters?
 On the other hand, it could just be a phase.”